 Albion is a very small city located in the state of Nebraska.
 With a population of 1,740 people and just one neighborhood, Albion is the 136th largest community in Nebraska.
 Albion has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Albion isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Albion are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Albion is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Albion is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Albion who work in management occupations (14.89%), office and administrative support (11.66%), and food service (10.42%).

 Another important characteristic of Albion is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.